(Information about completing

 do I determine my tax residence category?

-is important not to confuse immigration terms of resident and nonresident
+is important not to confuse immigration terms of "resident"

-which is independent from your immigration classification.
-The SPT
+Presence Test (SPT) which is independent from your immigration classification.

 when nonresident aliens for immigration purposes have been in the